Jegouar/anagram-generator/tasks/Come_up_with_a_topic.md

-# Come Up with a Topic
+# Come up with a topic
 Decide on what types of messages you want your program to output.

 Think about what kinds of messages you’d like your program to output.
 Is it a horoscope generator?
 A fortune teller?
 An inspiring phrase?
 Knock-knock jokes?
 Here’s an example of what the output of a horoscope generator could look like: